anthonyvittoria/Ledger/README.md

 `pip install django-crispy-forms`

 Bootstrap and MDBootstrap are used for styling and functionality.
 All necessary files can be found [here](https://mdbootstrap.com/docs/jquery/getting-started/download/).
-MDBootstrap uses a number of FontAwesome icons.
+A number of FontAwesome icons are also used.
 Get FontAwesome [here](https://fontawesome.com/start).